 Approximately 3 million Americans come into contact with or swallow hazardous substances each year; most of these people are under the age of 5.
-Poison Prevention Week runs from March 15-21st, and in recognition of this week, the American Academy of Pediatrics (AAP) has some lifesaving tips to treat and prevent poison exposure.
+Poison Prevention Week runs during the third week of march, and in recognition of this week, the American Academy of Pediatrics (AAP) has some lifesaving tips to treat and prevent poison exposure.

 Here are some steps you can take to prevent your child from ingesting or coming into contact with potentially harmful substances.